v-kuvive/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository is for DataScience Toolkit assignment.
+This repository is for DataScientist's Toolbox assignment.